Information for Longarmers

 Turnaround Time – Up to 2 months.
 If it is going to be longer that that, please let us know.

 We send tops and backs, and we ask that you donate the batting and thread, and postage to return the quilts to us.
 If you can bind them as well, that would be lovely.
 However we also welcome volunteers who are binders, so if binding is not your cup of tea we’ll find someone else to do it.
-(Anyone who wants to volunteer to bind quilts, please let me know!)
+(Anyone who wants to volunteer to bind quilts, please let us know!)

 In the meantime, if you’d like to get started with quilting for us before you receive tops (or if you’re trying to make a dent in your stash and use some of those fabrics that managed to come home with you even though you didn’t really have a reason to use them) I’d like to tell you about another blog, “Threadtales – The Stuff of Life (and Quilts!) by Terri L. Watson.
 Terri is a very talented longarmer who is creating a series of instructions for what she calls “One Fell Swoop Quilts” which you piece on the longarm as you are quilting.
 Terri’s blog can be found at: http://threadtales.wordpress.com/